asdyxcyxc/FULLSHADE.github.io/_posts/2020-2-1-IOCTL-kernel-drivers.md

 ---
 layout: single
-title: IOCTL's for kernel driver exploit development
+title: IOCTL's for kernel driver exploit development - driver IOCTL dissection and discovery
 ---

 An introduction to IOCTLS's and utilizing and discovering them while conducting Windows kernel exploit development.